Charlibb/Charlibb/README.md

 ---

+👨🏾‍💻 Software engineer 👨🏾‍💻
-🔭 Recently graduated from Digital Career Institute as a full-stack web developer. <br>
+🔭 Graduated from Digital Career Institute as a full-stack web developer. <br>
 📼 Graduated on Audiovisual Production from Spanish National School of Radio & TV.  <br>
 🥾 Avid traveller that lived in three continents and speaks fluently three languages.  <br>
 📖 Learner of new technologies.   <br>